kibo-money/kibo/README.md

 For the first launch, the parser will need several information such as:

 - `--datadir`: which is bitcoin data directory path, prefer `$HOME` to `~` as the latter might not work
-- `--rpcuser`: the username of the RPC credentials to talk to the bitcoin server
-- `--rpcpassword`: the password of the RPC credentials

 Optionally you can also specify:

+- `--rpccookiefile`: the path to the cookie file if not default
+- `--rpcuser`: the username of the RPC credentials to talk to the bitcoin server if set
+- `--rpcpassword`: the password of the RPC credentials if set
 - `--rpcconnect`: if the bitcoin core server's IP is different than `localhost`
 - `--rpcport`: if the port is different than `8332`